Understanding Unsecured Creditors: Definition, Examples, and Process

-- Numerous suppliers such as utility and broadband providers
+- Suppliers, such as utility and broadband providers

 - HMRC – but only when trying to collect Corporation Tax and business rates

-All unsecured creditors rank equally in terms of their prioritisation and if there are sufficient funds remaining, they are paid the same percentage of what is available.
+All unsecured creditors rank equally in terms of their prioritisation, and if sufficient funds remain, they are paid the same percentage of what is available.
 There is no recourse for unsecured creditors following a liquidation if they do not receive the return of their debts, or indeed, nothing at all.

-Many creditors will already be aware that a business is in liquidation as they will have been chasing for payment and they may receive notice directly from the liquidator.
+Many creditors will already know that a business is in liquidation as they have been chasing for payment, and they may receive notice directly from the liquidator.

 Can you Register as an Unsecured Creditor?

-Some, however, may hear the business has collapsed at a later stage and they can then register as a creditor and beadded to the list.
+Some may hear the business has collapsed later, and they can then register as a creditor and be added to the list.
 This allows them to be kept informed about the case and to vote on decisions in meetings.
-If the amount owed is more than £1,000, then they also need to provide a ‘Proof of Debt’ form.
+If the amount owed is more than £1,000, they must also provide a ‘Proof of Debt’ form.

 It is common for unsecured creditors to receive little or no recompense because there are often others with large debts ahead of them in the queue – and even more so now that HMRC is a secondary preferential creditor.